HerrZatacke/gb-printer-web/README.md

 * Other blendmodes than multiply for RGB-Images
 * allow some gesture navigation on touch devices
 * trash bin for raw-data of deleted images
+* Read and apply the used frame when importing .SAV files

 ## Local Setup
 You can run this app locally to directly use the gbp-emulator on your serial port